Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Perfect Competition and Competitive Equilibrium

 \section{Perfect Competition and Competitive Equilibrium}

 In this section, we present the case where all prosumers are price takers and the goal is to analyze the market outcome by establishing the existence and characterization of a unique competitive market equilibrium.
 Therefore, we can conclude that the allocation at the competitive equilibrium is efficient, which is established by the first fundamental theorem of welfare economics.
-Given the market price $\mu > 0$, prosumer $i$ maximizes the following payoff function:

-Based on the definition in \eqref{eq6}, let $Q(\theta_i,\mu) = q_i$ in \eqref{eq11}.
-When $q_i > d_{min}$, then $S_i(q_i){>}0$ represents the utility gained from consuming the amount $q_i$.
-When $q_i< 0$, then $|S_i(q_i){<}0|$ represents the cost incurred from producing the amount $|q_i|$.
-When $0\leq q_i\leq d_{min}$, then $|S_i(q_i){\leq}0|$ (assumed) represents the cost incurred from prosuming the amount $q_i$ (i.e. consuming $q_i$ from other prosumers while producing $d_{min}-q_i$ for local consumption).
+Given the market price $\mu > 0$, prosumer $i$ maximizes the following payoff function: Based on the definition in \eqref{eq6}, let $Q(\theta_i,\mu) = q_i$ in \eqref{eq11}.
+When $q_i{>} d_{min}$, then $S_i(q_i){>}0$ represents the utility gained from consuming the amount $q_i$.
+When $q_i{<}0$, then $|S_i(q_i){<}0|$ represents the cost incurred from supplying the amount $|q_i|$ (i.e. producing the amount $|q_i|+d_{min}$).
+When $0{\leq} q_i{\leq} d_{min}$, then $|S_i(q_i){\leq}0|$ (assumed) represents the cost incurred from prosuming the amount $q_i$ (i.e. consuming $q_i$ from the market while producing $d_{min}-q_i$ for local consumption).
 Also based on whether $q_i$ is positive or negative, the second term in \eqref{eq11} represents the cost of consumption or the revenue from supply, respectively.
-It is worth noting that this formulation allows the payoff \eqref{eq11} to be negative, e.g., when $0\leq q_i\leq d_{min}$, both terms in \eqref{eq11} are negative.
+It is worth noting that this formulation allows the payoff \eqref{eq11} to be negative, e.g., when $0{\leq} q_i{\leq} d_{min}$, both terms in \eqref{eq11} are negative.
 Furthermore, the optimal social welfare \eqref{eq7a} can be negative depending on the structure of the functions $S_i(q_i), i \in \mathcal{N}$; we will see in Section \ref{section 5} that the case study results in negative optimal social welfare since the values of the example functions are larger in magnitude over the negative domains than the positive counterparts.
 The following theorem states the result characterizing the unique competitive equilibrium, and makes a conclusion about the corresponding allocation.
-The proof is provided in Appendix \ref{Pthrm1}. \begin{theorem} Suppose Assumption \ref{assumption1} holds.
+Appendix \ref{Pthrm1} provides the proof. \begin{theorem} Suppose Assumption \ref{assumption1} holds.
 Then, there exists a unique competitive equilibrium, i.e., a scalar $\mu$ given by \eqref{eq10} and a vector $\bm{\theta}^*$, satisfying:

 Also, the allocation profile $\bm{q}^*$ is efficient where $\bm{q}^*$ is defined by $q_i^* =Q(\theta_i^{*},\mu)$. \end{theorem}